Supervised Classification Using Sparse Fisher's LDA: Effect of nonconvexity on the sparsity level of penalized FLDA solution

+The two scenarios described in Section~\ref{s:geometry} are consistent with this intuition.
+The difference between the two scenarios is only in the matrix $B$, or more precisely, in how close the features of the eigenvector $l=(l_{1},l_{2})^{T}$ are to each other.
+The absolute difference $|l_{1}-l_{2}|$ is smaller in the second scenario ($0.1$ versus $0.6$ before normalization).
+Proposition~\ref{cl:main} gives $m=1$ for the first scenario and $m=2$ for the second.

-The fact that the eigenvector $l$ corresponds to the differences between the group means leads to a more intuitive interpretation of Proposition \ref{cl:main}.
-If a group of features provides similar discriminant power in terms of having similar values for the differences between the two groups, the penalized criterion \eqref{eq:LDAdiag} either selects the whole group or eliminates the whole group.
+Recall that when $g=2$, the eigenvector $l\propto t$, where $t$ is a vector of t-test statistics.
+This observation leads to a more intuitive interpretation of Proposition~\ref{cl:main}.
+If some features have similar values of the mean differences with respect to their standard deviation, then the penalized criterion \eqref{eq:zLDAs1} either selects the whole group of features or eliminates the whole group.

-This observation suggests the following strategy.
-Use distances between the groups to cluster the features and create new meta-features as the averages over features belonging to each cluster.
-Then apply the algorithm to the meta-features.
+In case a very sparse solution is desired, we propose to use t-test statistics to cluster the features and create new meta-features as the averages over features belonging to each cluster.
+The algorithm for $\ell_{1}$-penalized criterion can then be applied to the meta-features.
 There are several advantages to this procedure.
 First, the dimensionality of the original problem is reduced from $p$ to the number of clusters $k$.
-Secondly, the procedure is justifiable from a biological perspective, since it reflects a reluctance to choose only one features among the group of features that have very similar behavior.
+Secondly, the procedure is justifiable from a biological perspective, since it reflects a reluctance to choose only one feature among the group of features that have very similar behavior.
 Finally, the differences between the meta-features are larger than the differences between the original features, which helps to overcome the problem of finding a sparse solution discussed above.